BenHyde/BenHyde.github.io/_posts/2019-07-24-watercolor_works-landscape-farm-in-snow.md

 Here is a group of my watercolor works.
 I depicted the same topic "farm in snow" repeatly for 5 times using different scales of brightness and colors combinations.

-Enjoy the fun of colors from the variations.
+Enjoy the fun of the color variations.

 ## 单色 - 熟褐  |  Monocolor - Burnt Umber